yusuf-qutbuddin/theatRICS-MATRICS/README.md

 **3. RICS fitting tab**

  The fitting tab requires information of the PSF and the imaging parameters (these parameters can also be provided by uploading a czi file directly).
-It also has a feature for getting diffusion maps where window size is the smaller ROIs over which RICS export and fitting will take place, and the offset is the overlap between individual ROIs.
-Here the offset should always be less than the window size, preferably offset = 0.5*window_size.

  ![Fitting tab](/screenshots/Fitting_tab.png)